 The 3 larger frames in the middle which hold all the patches and medals are shadow box frames.
 Hubby used adhesive spray on the back of the frame to hold material.
 He needed the material to hold the medals by putting the pins through it.
 He also used very small pins to hold the patches to the material.

-My heart breaks for every fallen soldier and their families who will have to live without their loved one.
-These are our heros!
+My heart breaks for every fallen soldier and their families who will have to live without their loved ones.
+These are our heroes!
 I know there is a special place in heaven for all these soldiers and I can only imagine all the stories they are sharing with each other as they watch over their loved ones who wait to return to them.

 I have fought the good fight, I have finished the race, I have kept the faith – 2 Timothy 4:7